Algebras of Information. An Axiomatic Foundation: Random variables

+This lemma shows that the mapping associating a random variable to its random mapping is continuous.

-Since the ideal completion $(I_{\Psi_{f}},D;\leq,\bot,\cdot,\epsilon)$ of the information algebra $(\Psi_{f},D;\leq,\bot,\cdot,\epsilon)$ is isomorph to the algebraic algebra $(\Psi,D;\leq,\bot,\cdot,\epsilon)$ (see Section \ref{sec:CompAlg}), the theory above applies to the present case.
-Generalised random variables in a algebraic information algebra can thus be considered as random mappings with values in $\Psi$, defined as point-wise limits of simple random variables with finite elements as values.
+The theory of random variables developed above may be presented particularly in a natural way in the framework of \textit{compact information algebras}.
+Let $\Phi$ be a compact information algebra with finite elements $\Phi_{f}$.
+We assume that $\Phi_{f}$ is a subalgebra of $\Phi$.
+Define then \textit{simple random variables} $\Delta$ with finite elements from $\Psi_{f}$ as values.
+They form still an information algebra $\mathcal{R}_{s}$ with combination and extraction defined point-wise.
+Since the ideal completion $I_{\Phi_{f}}$ of the information algebra $\Phi_{f}$ is isomorphic to the compact algebra $\Phi$ (see Section \ref{subsec:CompInfAlg}), the theory above applies to the present case.
+Random variables in a compact information algebra can thus be considered as random mappings with values in $\Phi$, defined as point-wise limits of simple random variables with finite elements as values.